Zakey-Pilot/workflows/0-local-development-without-git/file-extensions/README.md

   - you'll see this mostly just for LICENSE files and some configurations.
 - `.yml` - [YAML Ain't Markup Language](https://en.wikipedia.org/wiki/YAML):
-  - like .json, a format for storing data and configurations, you will see this in the `.github/workflows` folder of HYF repositories.
+  - like .json, a format for storing data and configurations, you will see this in the `.github/workflows` folder of curriculum repositories.

 > You don't need to understand the text to identify which language it is!